We’ve got a good feeling about this.

-We’re the largest white-label SEO firm in the world, and we want to feature writers who are, too.
+We’re the largest white label SEO company in the world, and we want to feature writers who are, too.
 Your posts should focus on an audience made up of other movers and shakers in the digital marketing world, showcasing new research and new ideas that can transform basic practices into something really special.

 We’re looking for thought leaders.

-Articles published on our site must be from reputable digital marketing experts.
-Submissions must be tied to a company email address (no Gmail, Hotmail, Yahoo, etc.), and include a professional resume or CV or a link to an active LinkedIn profile.
+Articles published on our site must be from reputable digital marketing and SEO experts.
+Submissions must be tied to a company email address (no Gmail, Hotmail, Yahoo, etc.), and include a professional resume, CV, or a link to an active LinkedIn profile.
 These submission requirements ensure the best and brightest get their content featured on our site.

 We expect quality writing.